How to Write a Book Dedication

 Here are some things to avoid when writing a dedication:

-• Being overly vague.
+Being overly vague.
 You may want to use someone’s first name or nickname.
 But avoid using initials or some kind of inside joke.
-Do that and readers will feel left out.
+If you do that, readers may feel left out.

 Where does the dedication page go in a book?